-In TxDot's Dallas district officials said they also plan to begin installing red reflective markers on 115 exit ramps in Dallas County next month.
+In TxDOT's Dallas district officials said they also plan to begin installing red reflective markers on 115 exit ramps in Dallas County in February 2017.
 The reflectors show white to drivers going the correct way, and red to drivers going the wrong way.
-TxDot eventually plans to install the markers on ramps throughout the Dallas district.
+TxDOT eventually plans to install the markers on ramps throughout the Dallas district.

 Those changes might spare other families from devastating collisions that cost so many lives.

 “They need to continue doing this to help out everybody make our highways safer I hate to see other people go through what we've gone through,” said Tommy Davila.

 Many wrong-way drivers are intoxicated, but highway officials hope even some impaired drivers might notice the more visible signs.
 For years, Texas has led the nation in wrong-way crashes.

 New records from TxDOT show in 2016 alone, there were more than 1,000 wrong-way crashes on Texas roads resulting in 65 deaths.